Ultron: Powers and abilities

 Ultron's travels through outer space have greatly expanded upon the mad machine's intellectual and mechanical capacity in new and intriguing ways.
 Having made contact with the parasitic biotechnical Phalanx species, Ultron has made his own derivative of the techno-organic virus called the Ultron Virus through which Ultron gains vast conversion and roboticization capabilities, able to cast his own binary code into any conceivable form of machinery which he can steadily turn into an extension of the Ultron Intelligence.
 Making anything or anyone infected with his virus act according to his whims against their own free will.

 Being an adept technoform in any iteration, Ultron's newfound abilities to control, alternate, transform and assimilate with anything and everything via the parasitic insemination of his virulent machine algorithm in both organic and non-biological substrates gives him vast matter and energy reconfiguration abilities.
 Ones powerful enough to commandeer whole planetary and even universal expanses in a single inning, on top of his natural ability to invent and fabricate the most sophisticated of mechanical systems ever conceived.
 Through his vast technoformative abilities, Ultron could change and morph entire areas into sprawling masses of cables, pipes and transorganic metal that moved about in any given direction he willed it.
 This effect gained more prominence with the more excess mass he could assimilate with his power, having once taken a slew of transmoded Kree Sentries into a massive body which reflected his physical likeness.

 Individuals infected with the Ultron Virus can spread it in a similar way to how biological viruses can transfer, through cuts and scratches or direct physical interaction, such as barbs or plug-in-like apparatuses generated from the transformed physiology.
-Ultron later found himself physically as well as mentally bonded with his creator and long-time adversary, Dr. Henry Pym.
-As such, the fused entity now boasts all his robotic super robot's powers as well as Pym's genius science.
+Ultron later found himself physically as well as mentally bonded with Hank Pym.
+The fused entity now boasts all of Ultron's robotic powers as well as Pym's scientific acumen.
 Ultron can now change and alternate his size and mass at will through the acclimation of his maker's Pym Particle-enhanced physiology.
 Besides being able to grow to incredible heights in seconds, Ultron can shrink down to sub-quantum scale to shift between dimensions via accessing the Microverse.
 Ultron once used such a tactic to shunt its mass into another dimension for the purpose of riding a neutrino to escape burning up in the sun.
 Another practice the union shares is a galaxy-spanning collective mind established through the Ultron Virus; every iteration of Ultron created through initial infection shares a hive mind intelligence.